NSAPlayset/SLOTSCREAMER/readme.md

 All the months of toiling trying to prototype with linux usb gadget drivers were overcomplicated and went nowhere.
 If you build an eeprom image all you have to do is set a usb enabled bit after pcie powers up.
 All the other default settings are actually completely sufficient to make it all work.
 SLOTSCREAMER.bin is attached.
 PLX provides windows and linux tools to program the firmware, or you could use a hardware programmer.
 To use the plx tools:

-* download sdk, linux package only, from: http://www.plxtech.com/products/sdk/pde
+* download sdk, linux package only, from: http://www.plxtech.com/products/sdk/ You need to register to get access.
 * unzip, then untar
 * export PLX_SDK_DIR=..pathtofiles/PlxSdk
 * cd PlxSdk/PlxApi